kjpye/P6-MIDI/README.md

 Copyright (c) 1998-2005 Sean M. Burke.
 All rights reserved.

+Copyright (c) 2020 Kevin J. Pye.
+All rights reserved.

-This library is free software; you can redistribute it and/or modify it under the same terms as Perl itself.
+This library is free software; you can redistribute it and/or modify it under the same terms as Perl or Raku itself.

 AUTHORS
 =======

-Sean M. Burke `sburke@cpan.org` (until 2010)
+Sean M. Burke `sburke@cpan.org` (Perl version until 2010)

-Darrell Conklin `conklin@cpan.org` (from 2010)
+Darrell Conklin `conklin@cpan.org` (Perl version from 2010)

+Kevin Pye `kjpye@cpan.org` (Raku version)